STOCK IMAGES ARE NOT DOING YOUR BRAND ANY FAVORS.

 Let's face it, in most cases stock imagery can be pretty generic.
 How many images of handshakes or people sitting around an office table with an iPad will it take before companies start to realize this?

 Think about the last time you visited a company's website and saw the customer service window pop up.
-I’m going to assume there was a generic photo of a customer service rep wearing a headset right next to the chat window.
+I’m going to assume there was a generic photo of a customer service rep wearing a headset right next to the chat window (i.e. the stock image that I used the in header of this blog post.)
 Did you have the impression that this so called "Sarah” actually worked for that company?
 Think about how your perception of this interaction might have changed if you saw a legitimate photo of a real person who actually looked like they worked at that company instead of the generic "closeup of a call center employee with headset" stock image.

 Look, if you’re going to use a generic concept, do your brand a favor and photograph your own employees in your own office space.
 At least you’ll be create authenticity by having original content and a point of view.